BearCleverProud/MoME/README.md

 ## Updates:
 * 2024 June 19th: Created this repository and first push.
 The code is still under organization, so please stay tuned if you are interestd!
 * 2024 Aug.
-3rd: Uploaded the codes and updated README
+3rd: Uploaded the codes and updated README.

 ## Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)